Bathroom Remodeling in Chester Springs, PA

 - Full replumb of supply and drain lines

-- Subfloor reinforcement for new tile or freestanding tub weight
+- Subfloor reinforcement for new tile or freestanding-tub weight

 - Modern ventilation — original baths often have no real exhaust